• Skip to primary navigation

 Blondies are essentially super thick and chewy cookie bars.
 Many people consider them to be the opposite of a brownie since they aren’t made with cocoa powder.
 However, the texture of a blondie is much more similar to that of a cookie bar rather than a brownie.

 What makes these Biscoff blondies so special is that they are made with brown butter.
-Brown butter contributes more complexity to the flavor profile of these blondies by adding hints of caramel and a warm, rich, nuttiness.
+Brown butter contributes more complexity to the flavor profile of this recipe by adding hints of caramel and a warm, rich nuttiness.
+Topped with a generous drizzle of Biscoff cookie butter spread, these will undoubtedly be the best blondies you've ever had!

 biscoff-blondies-with-cookie-butter-drizzle.